identifiers-org/resolver/README.txt

   grails clean
   grails upgrade

-Generate war for use in testing use (available at: http://dev.identifiers.org) grails -Dgrails.env=development war
+Generate war for use in production (at the EBI) grails prod war

-Generate war for production use (in London Data Centres) grails -Dgrails.env=production war
+Generate war for use in London Data Centres grails -Dgrails.env=ldc war

 Grails docs
   http://grails.org/doc/2.1.0/